SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/complex-logical-conditions/complex-logical-conditions.md

 ![](/assets/chapter-4-images/06.Point-on-rectangle-border-03.png)

-The second way with the additional boolean variables is longer, but much more understandable than the first one, isn't it?
-We recommend when you write boolean conditions to make them **easy to read and understand**, instead of making them short.
+The second way with the additional Boolean (bool) variables is longer, but much more understandable than the first one, isn't it?
+We recommend when you write Boolean conditions to make them **easy to read and understand**, instead of making them short.
 Use additional variables with meaningful names, if needed.
-The names of the boolean variables have to hint what the value that is kept inside them represents.
+The names of the bool variables have to hint what the value that is kept inside them represents.

 What remains is to finish writing the code to print “**Inside / Outside**”, if the point is not onto any of the sides of the rectangle.